tasmota/docs/docs/Scripting-Language.md

     if chg[hour]0
     then
     ; exactly every hour
-    =print full hour reached
+    =>print full hour reached
     endif

     if time5 {
-    =print more then 5 minutes after midnight
+    =>print more then 5 minutes after midnight
     } else {
     =print less then 5 minutes after midnight
     }